Wolskie/Cassandra/README.md

 ### Instructions

 **uninstall()**
+Uninstallplit
-Uninstall Cassandra and or Bianca from the system if they are installed, this will not remove collected data from the database.
+Cassandra and or Bianca from the system if they are installed, this will not remove collected data from the database.

 **upgrade()**